 Beloved and historical breweries

-It’s safe to say that every college town in American loves beer, but it’s rare when one really knows how to make it and has the history to prove it.
-Boulder is known and loved for its breweries, which include pioneering and influential heavy hitters like Boulder Beer Co., Avery, and Upslope, alongside lesser known ones such as Finkel & Garf, Wild Woods, and BRU Handbuilt Ales.
+It’s safe to say that every college town in America loves beer, but it’s rare when one really knows how to make it and has the history to prove it.
+Boulder is known and loved for its breweries, which include pioneering and influential heavy hitters like Boulder Beer Co., Avery, and Upslope, alongside lesser-known ones such as Finkel & Garf, Wild Woods, and BRU Handbuilt Ales.

 This is a great place to taste the living history of microbrewing right where an important piece of it began.
 As Colorado’s first craft brewery, Boulder Beer Co. has been in business for four decades (sold in 2020) and is considered to be an important brewery staple.

 Boulder’s sister city is on the other side of the planet in Dushanbe, Tajikistan, and this ornately decorated tea house was given to the city to mark the special relationship.
 Built over three years by 40 artists from Tajikistan, the Boulder Dushanbe Teahouse is among the most unique and striking buildings in Colorado.

 The building features a hand-painted and hand-carved ceiling, tables, stools, columns, and exterior.
 An experience in Boulder isn’t complete without a visit to this beautiful and historical tea house.

 Chances are that a Sleepy Time box of tea dawning an adorable bear wearing pajamas has lived in your cabinet at one point or another.
 Celestial Seasonings is a company that’s so ubiquitous that it can be easy to forget that the tea it reliably makes comes from somewhere.
 Well, that somewhere happens to be in Boulder, a large tea manufacturing facility that’s been in operation since 1969.